s2seweis/next.js-shop/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-- https://dev.to/ankusht2307/nextjs-typescript-setup-with-prettier-husky-3dih - Go and Check it out!
+- https://dev.to/ankusht2307/nextjs-typescript-setup-with-prettier-husky-3dih - Go and Check it out, There also a Next.js Starter available!

 ## Deploy on Vercel